thegetty/intrometadata/source/glossary.html.md

 Semantic Web

-An evolving, collaborative effort led by the World Wide Web Consortium (W3C) whose goal is to <span class="summary">provide a common framework that will allow </span><span class="Helv-Lt-Std-LT-Cond-Ital">data</span><span class="summary"> to be shared and reused across various applications and enterprise and community boundaries. </span>It derives from W3C director and inventor of the World Wide Web Tim Berners-Lee’s vision of the web as a universal medium for data, information, and knowledge exchange.
+An evolving, collaborative effort led by the World Wide Web Consortium (W3C) whose goal is to <span class="summary">provide a common framework that will allow </span>data<span class="summary"> to be shared and reused across various applications and enterprise and community boundaries. </span>It derives from W3C director and inventor of the World Wide Web Tim Berners-Lee’s vision of the web as a universal medium for data, information, and knowledge exchange.

 server

 An application that supplies resources or resource manifestations.
-Often used to refer to a networked computer that acts as a source of data and/or applications used by multiple client computers or devices. <span class="Helv-Lt-Std-LT-Cond-Ital">See also</span> <span class="Helv-Lt-Std-Bold-Cond">client</span>.
+Often used to refer to a networked computer that acts as a source of data and/or applications used by multiple client computers or devices.
+See also <span class="Helv-Lt-Std-Bold-Cond">client</span>.

 service provider